jross365/LMStudio-Client/README.md

 ✅ These two days were spent building and testing the asynchronous, job-based streaming response function (**Invoke-LMStream**).
 Much trial and error, but it's fully functional.

+_**\[Edit\]**_ The asynchronicity of **Invoke-LMStream** is probably one of the most functional and well-performing instances of using a job that I've ever built.

+Most jobs are treated as "dump a bunch of tasks off at once, and then collect the results", to maximize multithreading in the script.

+In this case, I'm maximizing the utility of a single additional thread: I'm running a background task that is receiving JSON web responses directly from the web server, which is writing those to a text file on disk.

+In the foreground, I'm reading that text file whenever I can (**Get-Content -Tail**) and outputting a text stream to console.

+From the parent process (the main thread), the Powershell console, I'm retrieving the data stored in the job's return buffer (**Receive-Job**) in a loop.
+The console output from the job is returned as an array of strings.

+Every instance in the loop, I'm reading, interpreting and acting in various ways against each line in the returned array: throwing errors, converting from JSON to objects, writing out to the console, returning objects.

+**And they say  Powershell isn't programming** ¯\\\_(ツ)\_/¯

-**Invoke-LMStream** uses "old" C# Web Client integrations; ⬜️ need to track down what version of the .NET Framework (2.0?) is required for the C# code to run.
+- **Invoke-LMStream** uses "old" C# Web Client integrations; ⬜️ need to track down what version of the .NET Framework (2.0?) is required for the C# code to run.

 ---